andedevsecops/azure-sentinel-gcp-data-connector/README.md

 **GCPLogsTopic** : This topic will collect logs from the export sinks

-**GCPLogsRetryTopic** : This topic can be common between all functions.
-This topic will collect failed writes from Ingest-GCP-Logs-To-Azure-Sentinel to
+**GCPLogsRetryTopic** : This topic will collect failed writes from Ingest-GCP-Logs-To-Azure-Sentinel to

-**GCPToAzSentinelRetryTrigger** : This topic can be common between all functions and triggers retries based on Cloud Schedule
+**GCPToAzSentinelRetryTrigger** : This topic triggers retries based on Cloud Schedule

 #### GCP Functions Created:

 **Ingest-GCP-Logs-To-Azure-Sentinel** : PubSub Function pulling from GCPLogsTopic

-**Retry-Ingest-GCP-Logs-To-Azure-Sentinel** : Retry Function to pull any failed messages from Ingest-GCP-Logs-To-Azure-Sentinel (can be re-used across all examples)
+**Retry-Ingest-GCP-Logs-To-Azure-Sentinel** : Retry Function to pull any failed messages from Ingest-GCP-Logs-To-Azure-Sentinel

 ## Run in bash or the GCP Cloud Shell